amncjf/fns-support-docs/dnstoens/importguide/host-in-parallel.md

 ---
-title: "Host in Parallel DNS and ENS static content from IPFS"
+title: "Host in Parallel DNS and FNS static content from IPFS"
-description: "An Overview On How to Host in Parallel DNS and ENS static content from IPFS"
+description: "An Overview On How to Host in Parallel DNS and FNS static content from IPFS"
 sidebar_position: 5
 ---

-In this example, we will learn how to use the exact same IPFS location to host static website content for both a DNS name, and an ENS name.
+In this example, we will learn how to use the exact same IPFS location to host static website content for both a DNS name, and an FNS name.
 This negates the need for hosting files on a traditional web server or cloud infrastructure.
-In this scenario, an ENS .eth name can point its content record to the same exact IPFS location where the DNS domain retrieves IPFS content using [DNSLink](https://docs.ipfs.tech/concepts/dnslink/).
+In this scenario, an FNS .eth name can point its content record to the same exact IPFS location where the DNS domain retrieves IPFS content using [DNSLink](https://docs.ipfs.tech/concepts/dnslink/).

 ## IPFS and IPNS